 ZytigaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to abiraterone.
-Women who are pregnant or able to become pregnant should not use this medicine.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to abiraterone or if you are pregnant or may become pregnant.

 How to Use This Medicine

 - Take this medicine on an empty stomach.
 Do not eat 2 hours before or 1 hour after you take this medicine.

 - Swallow the tablet whole with water.
 Do not break, crush, or chew it.